Grand Mosque of Tangier: History

 The mosque was also a focus of civic life and urban infrastructure.
 It was located near the Inner Market (formerly the Roman Forum), following a pattern found in other Moroccan and Islamic cities where the most important or prestigious commercial activities took place near the city's main mosque.
 Across the street on the southwest side of the mosque was the house of the qadi, or judge, where legal cases were heard and resolved.
 Next to this was the house of the muwaqqit, the timekeeper of the mosque (i.e. responsible for accurately determining the time of prayers), which was connected to the mosque itself by an overhead passage between the house and the minaret.
 Further south on the same street was a cistern, a maristan or hospital dedicated to caring for the mentally ill, and a house for washing the bodies of the dead (especially for foreigners who died far from home, given Tangier's role as a port).
-On the mosque's northwestern side, across the street from its main entrance, was a madrasa (school) built in the 18th century under sultan Muhammad ibn 'Abdallah.
+On the mosque's northwestern side, across the street from its main entrance, was a madrasa (school) built in the 18th century under sultan Muhammad ben 'Abdallah.
 Attached directly to the mosque itself, behind its southeastern wall (the qibla wall), was a library and a funeral mosque (jama' al-gna'iz, where funerary rites where performed before the body's burial).
 Some of these amenities were managed and funded by the habous (or waqf) of the mosque; that is, a charitable trust under which the mosque drew revenues from various sources for its upkeep and the upkeep of its associated establishments.

-In the decades prior to colonial rule and the establishment of an international (European) regime governing Tangier (between 1924 and 1956), the mosque's civic importance declined and the fiscal assets of its habous were increasingly confiscated or diverted by the government.
+In the decades prior to colonial rule and the establishment of an international regime governing Tangier (between 1924 and 1956), the mosque's civic importance declined and the fiscal assets of its habous were increasingly confiscated or diverted by the government.
 Under colonial rule all habous establishments were further curtailed and lost their role as agents of urban development.
 Like in many other North African cities, a Ville Nouvelle ("New City") was established outside the old city walls and rapidly outgrew it, thus reducing the status of the old medina (walled city) to a relatively undesirable and decaying neighbourhood, along with its main mosque.

-Mohammed V visited the mosque on April 11, 1947, going on to make a historic speech at Mendoubia Gardens.
-King Hassan II ordered an extension to the mosque in 1962, expanding it on its southwest side.
+Mohammed V visited the mosque on April 11, 1947, going on to make a historic speech at the Mendoubia Gardens.
+Hassan II ordered an extension to the mosque in 1962, expanding it on its southwest side.
 The mosque was restored again in 2001 by order of Mohammed VI.